-- The WG recommends that it is not desirable to make transformation of contact information mandatory. - The WG recommends that any new Registration Directory Service (RDS) databases contemplated by ICANN should be capable of receiving input in the form of nonLatin script contact information.
-However, all data fields of such a new database should be tagged in ASCII to allow easy identification of what the different data entries represent and what language/script has been used by the registered name holder. - The WG recommends that registered name holders enter their contact information data in the language or script appropriate for the region in which it is used. - The WG recommends that the registrar and registry assure that the data fields are consistent, that the entered contact information data are verified (in accordance with the RAA) and that the data fields are correctly tagged to facilitate search functions. - The WG recommends that if registrars wish to perform transformation of contact information, these data should be entered into the database in addition to the local script entry provided by the registrant, to allow for maximum accuracy.
+The WG recommends that it is not desirable to make transformation of contact information mandatory.
+Any parties requiring transformation are free to do it ad hoc outside ICANN.

+- The WG recommends that any new Registration Directory Service (RDS) databases contemplated by ICANN should be capable of receiving input in the form of non-Latin script contact information.
+However, all data fields of such a new database should be tagged in ASCII to allow easy identification of what the different data entries represent and what language/script has been used by the registered name holder. - The WG recommends that registered name holders enter their contact information data in the language or script appropriate for the region in which it is used. - The WG recommends that the registrar and registry assure that the data fields are consistent, that the entered contact information data are verified (in accordance with the Registrar Accreditation Agreement (RAA)) and that the data fields are correctly tagged to facilitate search functions. - The WG recommends that if registrars wish to perform transformation of contact information, these data should be presented as additional fields (in addition to the local script provided by the registrant), to allow for maximum accuracy.